 or breath mints.

-Of course this isn’t a complete list of plants to be avoided during breastfeeding.
+Of course this isn’t a complete of herbs to avoid during breastfeeding.
 Some plants are generally toxic and should not be ingested at all.
 But you’re not likely to ingest random unknown plants, or chomp on the highly toxic Castor Bean in your every day herb excursions.
 This list includes common herbs that you might see in herbal preparations, supplements or foods.

 As always, for your safety and your child’s safety, if you are pregnant or breastfeeding check with your healthcare provider before taking herbs, prescription or over-the-counter medications.